JRCSTU/CO2MPAS-TA/CONTRIBUTING.rst

 Contributing to co2mpas
 =======================

-If you want to contribute to **co2mpas** and make it better, your help is very welcome.
-The contribution should be sent by a *pull request*.
-Next sections will explain how to implement and submit a new functionality:
+If you want to contribute to |co2mpas| and improve it, your help is very welcome.
+Your contribution should be sent by a *pull request*.
+Next sections explains how to implement and submit a new functionality:

 - clone the repository
 - implement a new functionality